1958 Michigan Wolverines football team: Schedule

-Season summary
+Game summaries

 USC

 On September 27, 1958, Michigan defeated USC, 20–19, before a crowd of 77,005 at Michigan Stadium in Ann Arbor, Michigan.

 Fullback and captain John Herrnstein rushed for 144 yards and two touchdowns on 26 carries.
 Herrnstein's first touchdown came on Michigan's first possession.
 Michigan started the drive on the USC 37-yard line after Gary Prahst partially blocked a punt.
 Michigan led, 14–7, at halftime and 20–7 at the end of the third quarter.
 The fourth quarter began with USC at Michigan's one-yard line, but USC halfback Rex Johnston fumbled on the goal line, and Michigan recovered the ball.
 Later in the quarter, Johnston ran 67 yards for a touchdown, but Johnston missed the extra-point kick, narrowing Michigan's lead to 20–13.
 On its next drive, Tom Maudlin threw a 36-yard touchdown pass to Hilliard Hill.
 USC lined up in kick formation for the extra point, but a late substitution cost them five yards.
 On the next play, an illegal procedure penalty pushed USC back to the 13-yard line.
 USC then shifted out of the kick formation, and Maudlin threw to Bob Arnett in an attempted two point conversion, but Arnett was tackled at the seven-yard line.